- Academic Requirements

 The Sturm College of Law schedules classes on the semester system.
 Each Fall and Spring semester contains fourteen (14) weeks.
 The summer term contains seven (7) weeks.

-Full-time day students generally take fifteen (15) hours per semester during the last two (2) years of law school.
-More than fifteen (15) hours in any Fall or Spring semester constitutes an academic overload that requires approval from the Associate Dean for Student Affairs and a cumulative GPA that meets or exceeds 2.6.
+Full-time day division students generally take fifteen (15) hours per semester during the last two (2) years of law school.
+More than fifteen (15) hours in any Fall or Spring semester constitutes an academic overload that requires approval from the Assistant Dean of Student Affairs and a cumulative GPA that exceeds 2.7.

 First year part-time evening division students take eleven (11) credit hours each of the first two (2) semesters.
-After the first year, part-time evening students must complete an additional seventy (70) credits.
+After the first year, part-time evening division students must complete an additional seventy (68) credits.

-After the first year, part-time evening students generally take eleven to twelve (11-12) credit hours per semester .
-More than twelve (12) credit hours in any Fall or Spring semester constitutes an academic overload that requires approval from the Associate Dean for Student Affairs and a cumulative GPA that meets or exceeds 2.6.
+After the first year, part-time evening division students generally take eleven to twelve (11-12) credit hours per semester.
+More than twelve (12) credit hours in any Fall or Spring semester constitutes an academic overload that requires approval from the Assistant Dean of Student Affairs and a cumulative GPA that exceeds 2.7.

-All students must obtain the written approval of the Associate Dean for Student Affairs to register for an academic overload.
-The Associate Dean will not approve an overload in any semester or summer term for a student with a GPA below 2.6.
-The Associate Dean cannot approve more than 12 credit hours during a Fall or Spring semester for any day student employed more than 20 hours per week.
+All students must obtain the written approval of the Assistant Dean of Student Affairs to register for an academic overload.
+The Assistant Dean will not approve an overload in any semester or summer term for a student with a GPA 2.7 or below.

 No student will receive permission to take an overload during the first year.

 During the summer term, an academic overload means more than eight (8) credit hours.
 Under no circumstances may a student request more than twelve (12) credit hours during the summer term.
-To petition for an academic overload, a student must complete an Overload Petition available in the Office of Student Affairs or online.
-The Associate Dean of Student Affairs must approve the Overload Petition.
+To petition for an academic overload, a student must complete an Overload Petition available online.

 Transfer Between Evening and Day Divisions

 A student in good standing may transfer from one division to another in August.
-A student must submit a written request to transfer between divisions to the Associate Dean for Student Affairs for approval.
-Please note that the American Bar Association requires day students to limit their employment to no more than twenty (20) hours per week during the academic year.
-Students can find transfer forms in the Student Affairs office or online.
+A student must submit a written request to transfer between divisions to the Assistant Dean of Student Affairs for approval.
+Students can find transfer forms online.

 Withdrawal/Leave of Absence

 Any student in good standing may request a leave of absence for up to three (3) years.
-A student who plans to take a leave of absence or withdraw from the Sturm College of Law must submit a petition to the Office of Graduate Studies prior to withdrawal from classes or the school.
+A student who plans to take a leave of absence or withdraw from the Sturm College of Law must submit a withdrawal form to the Registrar’s Office prior to withdrawal from classes or the school.
 Students who receive approval for a leave of absence must comply with the American Bar Association’s seven (7) year rule.
 This rule requires students to meet all of the requirements for their JD degrees no later than the end of the seventh year following their initial registration.

 Medical Leave of Absence